nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `viewIncome 2000` will display the expected income for years 2000, 2001 and 2002
 * `viewIncome 1899` will not be allowed since 1899 is not between 1900 and 2200

+Below is an example result of the command `viewIncome 2000`, which displays the three year expected income starting from year 2000.
 ![result for 'viewIncome 2000'](images/viewIncome.png)

-(Result after typing the command `viewIncome 2000`, which displays three year expected income starting from year 2000)

 --------------------------------------------------------------------------------------------------------------------

 ## Event Features

-Great job making it past the Client and Policy features!
-Just one more to go, and you're all set

-Now, you've added a bunch of clients, but how do you <B> track appointments </B> with them?
+Having trouble keeping track of all your appointments amidst your busy schedule?

 Fret not!
-Our handy app let's you track `Events` with clients!
+Our handy app lets you track `Events` with clients!

 #### __________________________

 ### Adding an Event: `addEvent`
+Made an appointment with a Client?
+Keep track of it by adding it to your Application!

-An `Event` consists of four primary indicators.
-Think of it like any event, you'd want to know the "Who", "What", "When"!
+An `Event` consists of three primary indicators:

 1. <B>Who</B>: The `name` of the client you are about to meet!
 2. <B>What</B>: A short `description` of the event.
 This could be anything you'd like, from the location of the event, to some short meeting notes.